domRiddle/ASF/Low-memory-setup.md

 ***

-Below suggestions are divided into three categories, from simple ASF tricks, through fine-tuning the runtime, and finishing at full runtime recompilation.
+Below suggestions are divided into two categories - simple ASF tricks, and runtime tuning.

 ***